The Short Bio

 Jean Alicia Elster

-Formerly an attorney, now writes fiction for children, middle graders, and young adults.
+Formerly an attorney, Elster now writes fiction for children, middle graders, and young adults.

-She is also an editor, grant writer, essayist, and writing instructor.
+She is also an editor, essayist, writing instructor and grant writer.

 The Long Bio